Wannabe-King/Medi_Chain/README.md

 ﻿# Medi_Chain
 ## Inspiration
 For decades, medical records are under the ownership of hospitals.
-It often it takes days to request a hospital to transfer a record, and sometimes impossible to transfer across countries.
+It often it takes days to request a hospital to transfer a record, and sometimes impossible to transfer across states/countries.

-On arrival at Raipur for college, I tried to transfer records of Covid vaccination from Korba, but rejected by local hospitals.
-He had to take two more dozes of Covishield, suffering days of side effects like fever.

 We want to change that.
 And that’s why we created MediChain - a true ownership of our medical records powered by blockchain technology.